disha-ghatalia/giphy-react/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project generates dynamic animated text using Giphy's API and lists gif using giphy's react API.
+Check this link for more reference https://www.freecodecamp.org/news/giphy-api-tutorial/
 ## Available Scripts

 In the project directory, you can run: